 Benjamin Franklin Inventions

-With his hands, he also built or created the numerous Benjamin Franklin inventions.
+With his own hands he created the numerous Benjamin Franklin inventions.

 Bifocals